innolitics/rdm/rdm/base/software_plan.md

 Develop an initial software system architecture and document it in the software design specification (or SDS){% if system.auditor_notes %} [62304:5.3.1]{% endif %}.
 The SDS should describe how the software system is divided into a hierarchy of software items{% if system.auditor_notes %} [62304:5.4.1]{% endif %}.
 Software units are often thought of as being a single function or module, but this is not always appropriate.

 {# TODO add discussion about documenting the flow of data #}
-Show the software and hardware interfaces between the software items and external software components{% if system.auditor_notes %} [62304:5.3.2]{% endif %}.
+Show the software and hardware interfaces between the software items and external software{% if system.auditor_notes %} [62304:5.3.2]{% endif %}.
 Prefer block diagrams and flow charts to textual descriptions, and include these diagrams in the SDS.
 Indicate which software items are SOUP.

 {% if system.safety_class == 'C' %}
 Identify any segregation between software items that is essential to risk control, and state how to ensure that the segregation is effective.
 For example, one may segregate software items by running them on different processors{% if system.auditor_notes %} [62304:5.3.5]{% endif %}.